caitlinch/treelikeness/README.md

 # A new test statistic for treelikeness
-##### February 12 2020
+##### March 3rd 2020

 This repository contains code to simulate a series of sequence alignments and estimate a series of treelikeness and introgression metrics, including a new test for treelikeness (tree proportion).

 ***
 ### Instructions to reproduce the simulations and analyses
-1. Clone caitlinch/treelikeness repo
+1. Clone the `caitlinch/treelikeness` repo
-    * The repo contains 2 folders, `code` and `trees`
+    * The repo contains 2 folders: `code` and `trees`
         * `code`: contains all code necessary to run or replicate the analysis.
-            * Numbered files refer to a step in the pipeline.
-To replicate the analysis, each numbered file will be run sequentially.
-There are four steps/files:
+            * Numbered files are a step in the pipeline.
+To replicate the analysis, run each of the four numbered files sequentially:
                 * `1_simulateAlignmentsRunTestStatistics.R`
                 * `2_CollateData.R`
                 * `3_PlotData.R`
                 * `4_Stats.R`
-            * The `func` prefix indicates files contain functions used for simulation and analysis
+            * The `func` prefix indicates files that contain functions used for simulation and analysis
-        * `trees`: .txt files containing Newick trees used to fix topology in the simulations.
+        * `trees`: contains .txt files of the Newick trees used to fix topology in the simulations.
 2. Download necessary software:
     * IQ-Tree (http://www.iqtree.org/)
     * 3SEQ (http://mol.ax/software/3seq/)